Manilla (money): Production and designs

 Copper was the "red gold" of Africa and had been both mined there and traded across the Sahara by Italian and Arab merchants.
 It is not known for certain what the Portuguese or the Dutch manillas looked like.
 From contemporary records, we know the earliest Portuguese were made in Antwerp for the monarch and possibly other places, and are about 240 mm long, about 13 mm gauge, weighing 600 g in 1529, though by 1548 the dimensions and weight were reduced to about 250 g-280 g.
 In many places brass, which is cheaper and easier to cast, was preferred to copper, so the Portuguese introduced smaller, yellow manillas made of copper and lead with traces of zinc and other metals.
 In Benin, Royal Art of Africa, by Armand Duchateau, is a massive manilla of 25 cm across and 4.5 cm gauge, crudely cast with scoop-faceted sides, and well worn.
 It could be the heaviest (no weight given) and earliest manilla known.
 However, in the same book is a plaque with a European holding two pieces of very different form, crescent-shaped without flared ends, though apparently heavy if the proportions are correct.
 Today, pieces of this size and blunt form are associated with the Congo.

 Between 1504 and 1507, Portuguese traders imported 287,813 manillas from Portugal into Guinea via the trading station of São Jorge da Mina.
+The Portuguese trade increasing over the following decades, with 150,000 manillas a year being exported to the like of their trading fort at Elmina, on the Gold Coast, between 1519 and 1522, and an order for 1.4 million manillas being placed, in 1548, with a German merchant of the Fugger family, to support the trade.
+The order stipulating the supply of both 250g Guinea and 312g Mina type manilla.
 As the Dutch came to dominate the Africa trade, they are likely to have switched manufacture from Antwerp to Amsterdam, continuing the "brass" manillas, although, as stated, we have as yet no way to positively identify Dutch manillas.
 Trader and traveler accounts are both plentiful and specific as to names and relative values, but no drawings or detailed descriptions seem to have survived which could link these accounts to specific manilla types found today.
 The metals preferred were originally copper, then brass at about the end of the 15th century and finally bronze in about 1630.